mitevpi/data-vue/README.md

 To use this module, install locally using the command below, or clone this repository and import the .vue files directly from source.
 Full documentation can be found on the [GitHub Pages Site](https://mitevpi.github.io/data-vue/) for this project.
-Example usages and component demos can be found on [CodeSandbox](http://bit.ly/v3js-demo).
+Editable example usages and component demos can be found on [CodeSandbox](http://bit.ly/v3js-demo), and a [deployed demo](http://bit.ly/v3js-deployed) is also available.

 ```cmd
 npm i @mitevpi/v3